-Medical services are provided for all full-time students and for those graduate students certified by the Dean of their school to be doing the "equivalent of full-time work."
-In order to be eligible for medical care both groups of students must have paid the Student Health Fee for the current semester and have met the requirements listed on the Health Evaluation Form, including a physical examination and submission of an official immunization record.
+Medical services are provided for all full time students and those graduate students certified by the Dean of their school to be doing the "equivalent of full time work."
+In order to be eligible for medical care, graduate and undergraduate students must have paid a Health Fee for the current semester and met the Health Evaluation Form requirements including a physician documented medical history and submission of an official immunization record.
 Students choosing to seek care at an off-campus site are responsible for charges incurred.
-Likewise, if a Health Center physician deems it medically necessary to refer a student to an off-campus specialist, this also becomes the student's financial responsibility.
+Likewise, if a Health Center physician deems it necessary to refer a student to an off-campus specialist, this also becomes the student's financial responsibility.